You sit around watching all this stuff happen on TV… and the TV sits and watches us do nothing!

 Where would investing my time be of most value in the long-run?

-If however you simply couldn’t resist the temptation, and you subsequently succumbed to your guilty pleasure, then ask yourself the following questions while watching your television program:
+If, however, you simply couldn’t resist the temptation, and you subsequently surrendered to your guilty pleasure, then ask yourself the following questions:

-What has this show got me thinking about myself, about life, and about other people?
+What has this show got me thinking about?

 How does this show influence how I see myself and how I view the world?